cne1x/sfcs/README.md

 1.  compact-hilbert:  Based on a "U"-shape path that recurses (while rotating, flipping), a Hilbert curve tends to have fewer, shorter discontinuities in the index-space than the z-order curve.
 The "compact" refers to the fact that not all dimensions need share the same precision.

-## PARTS THAT ARE STILL MISSING!!!

-So far, there are three space-filling curves that can index, inverse-index, and have access to lexicographic encoding/decoding.
-Fine.

-The elephant in the room is range planning.
-That is, given a query (hyper-?) rectangle, return the list of index ranges that overlap that rectangle.
-Without this, the entire purpose of using a space-filling curve for efficient data storage/retrieval is sunk.

-Is this where we say, "Coming soon!"
-No, really:  We've already done this (reasonably well) for Z-curves in the GeoMesa library, and will be applying some of the better lessons we've learned to the more interesting problem of how to make this available as an abstract service across the various curves.

-Long story short:  SF Seize!

 ## Other resources